Mofarrell1967/classic-sounds-music/README.md

 a more artisan feel to it.
 I chose 'greyscale' as a theme so as to give subtle colouring to all displays with the exception of the product images.
 This was done so that the user would be drawn to those sections of the site.
-The greyscale theme was taken from the Bootstrap site and amended to suit the ideals of the site with light-to-dark trasnsitions on the pages without background images.
+The greyscale theme was taken from the Bootstrap site and amended to suit the ideals of the site with light-to-dark transitions on the pages without background images.

 The hope of the final design was that users or those just browsing would find Classic-Sounds a little bit separated from the norm.